Please note: Clicking on thesymbol will display further information.

 The federal government set a National Ambient Air Quality Standard for PM2.5 to protect public health in 1997 and revised the standard in 2006.
 For areas that do not meet the standard, the state must submit a State Implementation Plan (SIP) to the EPA that outlines the measures that will be taken to attain the health-based PM2.5 standard.
 States may also submit maintenance plans to the EPA that detail how the state will assure the standard will continue to be met for the next 10 years.

-Proposed Maintenance Plan (SIP Revision) and Redesignation Request for the 1997 and 2006 PM2.5 Standards: Lancaster Area
+Proposed Maintenance Plan (SIP Revision) and Redesignation Request for the 2006 PM2.5 Standard: Allentown Area

 Proposed Maintenance Plan (SIP Revision) and Redesignation Request for the 1997 PM2.5 Standard: Harrisburg-Lebanon-Carlisle Area Please note: Since no one expressed an interest in testifying at the public hearing for this SIP by Feb.
 24, 2014, the hearing is hereby cancelled.